ozimmortal/commits/README.md

  -- One day I'm gon' marry a porn star  Thu Jan  9 21:00:39 2025

  -- My memories are from the future  Thu Jan  9 22:00:27 2025

+ -- There's a crying need for civility across the board.
+We need to and will come together in the name of Jesus.
+Thu Jan  9 23:00:27 2025